IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 ### <a id="FormatCellsDialog"></a> Spreadsheet FormatCellsDialog

-The XamSpreadsheet lets you change many of the ways it displays data in a cell.
+The igSpreadsheet lets you change many of the ways it displays data in a cell.
 For example, you can specify the number of digits to the right of a decimal point, or you can add a pattern and border to the cell.
 You can access and modify the majority of these settings in the Format Cells dialog box (right-click the cell and select Format Cells).

 - Number Tab